Surihix/FFXIIIWMPtool/README.md

 ### Important
 - When unpacking and repacking english voice over movie files, make sure to check if both the wdb file and the WMP file has a ``_us`` appended to the filename just before the extension. for the english voiceover files, the filenames would be ``movie_items_us.win32.wdb`` and ``z002_us.win32.wmp``. the above usage example uses the Japanese voiceover version of these two files.
-- The PC and the Xbox 360 versions will unpack the movie files with a ``.bik`` extension while the PS3 version movies will unpack with a ``.pam`` extension. the ``.bik`` files can be played via RADtools software while the ``.pam`` files can be played in the PS3StreamViewer app included with Sony's PS3PAMF Tools suite.
+- The PC and the Xbox 360 versions will unpack the movie files with a ``.bik`` extension while the PS3 version movies will unpack with a ``.pam`` extension. the ``.bik`` files can be played via RADtools software while the ``.pam`` files can be played via   the PS3StreamViewer app included with Sony's PS3PAMF Tools suite (goggle this as I can't link it here for legal reasons).